r23/MyOOS/wordpress/wp-content/plugins/antispam-bee/readme.txt

 A complete documentation is available in the [GitHub repository Wiki](https://github.com/pluginkollektiv/antispam-bee/wiki).

 ## Changelog ##

+### 2.8.1 ###
+  * PHP 5.3 compatibility
+  * Bugfix where a spam trackback produced a fatal error
+  * For more details see https://github.com/pluginkollektiv/antispam-bee/milestone/8?closed=1

 ### 2.8.0 ###
    * Removed stopforumspam.com to avoid potential GDPR violation